-A copy of the Annual Review will be made publicly available on the WCPL website and provided to DPIE, in accordance with the ML conditions.
+A copy of the Annual Review will be made publicly available on the WCPL website and provided to DPHI, in accordance with the applicable Development Consent (SSD-6764) conditions.

 6.3 Independent Audit

 Within a year of commencing development under the Development Consent (SSD-6764), and every three years thereafter, unless the Secretary directs otherwise, WCPL will commission an Independent Environmental Audit of the WCM.
 This audit will: